 Prior to the hearing, the parties agree that, no matter what the arbitrator decides, the amount to be paid by one party to the other will be no more than an agreed maximum amount and no less than an agreed minimum.

 Last Best Offer or Baseball Arbitration

 The arbitrator may select only the last offer of either party and may not split it in any way.

-- TX Local Government Code, Municipal Service (Police/Firefighters)—As per Section 143.057 of the Texas Local Gove Code, the AAA provides a list of hearing examiners to firefighters or police officers electing to appeal to an independent third-party hearing examiner instead of their city’s commission.
+- Texas: As per section 143.057 of the Texas Local Government Code (Municipal Service), the AAA provides a list of hearing examiners to firefighters or police officers electing to appeal to an independent third-party hearing examiner instead of their city’s commission.

 - Fact-Finding—investigation of a question or issue by an independent third party to ensure that both parties are using the same data, usually accompanied by a non-binding decision

 - Facilitation—a negotiating process used to help parties reach consensus on complex issues

 - Conciliation—use of an impartial third party to assist parties in addressing differences and return them to business, often interchanged with mediation